Caia-Tech/volcano-llm/README.md

+When AI is trained to manage deterministic distributed systems at scale and not just lexicons of over 32,000 strings, efficiency will reach new levels. -Marvin

 # 🌋 Volcano LLM: The World's First Fluid Software Runtime

 > **"Software that evolves with every git commit - no restarts, no downtime, infinite configurability"**